inisis/doc/docker/README.md

-1.follow instruction in https://mirror.tuna.tsinghua.edu.cn/help/docker-ce/ to install docker ce 2.to use gpu, install nvidia-container-runtime then, use nvidia-container-runtime-script.sh 3.to speed up docker pull, use alibaba to accelerate it. https://cr.console.aliyun.com/cn-hangzhou/instances/mirrors
+1.follow instruction in https://mirror.tuna.tsinghua.edu.cn/help/docker-ce/ to install docker ce 2.to use gpu, install nvidia-container-runtime then, use nvidia-container-runtime-script.sh 3.to speed up docker pull, use alibaba to accelerate it. https://cr.console.aliyun.com/cn-hangzhou/instances/mirrors 4.sudo systemctl restart docker if gpu cannot be used.
 ```